ohler55/ox/README.md

  - Fixed bug with reporting errors of element names that are too long.

+ - Added overlay feature to give control over which elements generate callbacks with the SAX parser.

 ### Release 2.4.0

  - Added Ox::Builder that constructs an XML string or writes XML to a stream